 This board is a MicroATX board, which means it has a smaller footprint than an ATX or even an mATX motherboard.
-This doesn’t mean, however, that it is lacking any important features.
+This doesn’t mean, however, that it is lacking any essential features.
 It’s also not the flashiest board in the market, but it does have a few nice features that may come in handy later down the line if you decide to upgrade.
-The board features M.2 with NvME and SATA support, RGB headers, USB 3.1, and something Gigabyte calls “High Quality Audio Capacitors.”
+The board features M.2 with NvME and SATA support, RGB headers, USB 3.1, and something Gigabyte call “High-Quality Audio Capacitors.”
 Customer reviews indicate Gigabyte may be onto something there- as several reviewers have praised the audio quality.

-The main draw to this board however, is the built-in video outputs.
-Since we are only going to be using the onboard VEGA 11 graphics on our Ryzen 2400G, and not a dedicated graphics card, the HDMI and DVI outputs will be our main source for a video connection to your monitor.
+The main draw to this board, however, is the built-in video outputs.
+Since we are only going to be using the onboard VEGA 11 graphics on our Ryzen 2400G, and not a dedicated graphics card, the HDMI and DVI outputs will be our primary source for a video connection to your monitor.

-In addition, this board makes use of DDR4 memory.
-Don’t worry, we’ve included DDR4 memory in this guide, but take note that any old sticks of DDR3 memory you might have lying around are absolutely not compatible and you will damage your motherboard and RAM if you attempt to insert DDR3 memory into a DDR4 slot.
+Besides, this board makes use of DDR4 memory.
+Don’t worry, we’ve included DDR4 memory in this guide, but take note that any old sticks of DDR3 memory you might have lying around are not compatible and you will damage your motherboard and RAM if you attempt to insert DDR3 memory into a DDR4 slot.
 You should also know that you will have to configure your memory speed in this motherboard’s BIOS to take the full advantage of your RAM’s capability.
-More on that in a minute.
+More on that later in this $400 Gaming PC Guide.

 We’re going to lose the benefit of dual-channel here, but unless you are willing to fork over another $82 for 8 more gigabytes, (Or about $40 for another 4) we’re going to have to make do.
 After installing your RAM, be sure to enter your motherboard’s BIOS and locate the RAM section.
 Here, you will need to select the proper RAM speed, which in this case is 2666Mhz.
 You can also tweak the latency timings from this menu if necessary.